JACKPOT71/THE-S.U.C.K.-XHCI-IMOD-PROTOCOL/README.md

 [STAGE E] SANITIZE & EVACUATE: All temporary files are deleted, leaving the system clean.
 The operation is complete.

 [Q] QUIT PROGRAM: The script automatically terminates after completing its mission.

+Credits: I don't know exactly but i think it was Kizzimo who share this the first time.
+Thanks a lot for your work mate.